DevDiner/advanceNFT_manualWallet/README.md

     ```
     **What this does:**
     *   Deploys your `AdvancedNFT` and `SimpleWalletFactory` contracts to the Sepolia network.
+    *   Generates `public/merkle-proofs.json` for the airdrop.
-    *   Generates the `public/merkle-proofs.json` file based on your whitelist addresses.
+    *   Generates `deployed-addresses.json` and `api-artifacts.json` for the backend relayer.
-    *   Creates/updates the `.env.local` file with the new Sepolia contract addresses.
+    *   Creates/updates the `.env.local` file with the new Sepolia contract addresses for the frontend.

-### Step 2: Commit Static Assets to GitHub
+### Step 2: Commit Deployment Artifacts to GitHub

 The Vercel build process is clean; it only has access to files you've committed to your repository.
-The `merkle-proofs.json` file is now a required static asset for your application.
+The deployment script generates critical files that both the frontend and backend need to function.

-1.  **Add the file to Git:**
+1.  **Add the files to Git:**
     ```bash
-    git add public/merkle-proofs.json
+    git add public/merkle-proofs.json deployed-addresses.json api-artifacts.json
     ```
 2.  **Commit and Push:**
     ```bash
-    git commit -m "feat: Add Merkle proofs for Sepolia deployment" git push
+    git commit -m "feat: Add artifacts for Sepolia deployment" git push
     ```

 ### Step 3: Link Project and Deploy to Vercel

-This step connects your local repository to a Vercel project and performs the initial deployment to get a public URL for your relayer.
+This step connects your local repository to a Vercel project and performs the initial deployment.

 1.  **Install & Login to Vercel CLI:**
     ```bash